fix8mt/fix8pro_example/README.md

 Last/Volume, Total Volume, VWAP and Imbalance
 1. The other `MarketDataSnapshotFullRefresh` messages will be the full aggregated orderbook, containing all the depth levels up to the maximum requested (default 10)
 1. A `MarketDataIncrementalRefresh` is sent about 9 in 10 messages.
 Of these, about 1 in 4 will be cancels, the rest new orders
+1. When an order is generated a matching algorithm attempts to match out the order; remaining volume is then inserted into the orderbook
+1. Order cancels are applied directly to the orderbook
-1. When `MarketDataIncrementalRefresh` is sent, the orderbook is updated with either inserts or deletes (cancels), a matching algorithm then attempts to match out any new orders and then a difference algorithm generates a series of book deltas (see below)
+1. After matching or cancelling orders, a difference algorithm generates a series of book deltas

 ### About the orderbook and matching
 1. Each security has its own double sided aggregated orderbook.
 Bids are reverse sorted by price, asks are sorted by price.
-There is no unaggregated order management
+Individual (unaggregated) orders are not maintained.
 1. Each price level holds the total accumulated order quantity and the total number of orders
 1. Matching occurs only when a new order is generated; orders are matched out from the top of the book, exhausting all available quantity at or below (above) the best bid or offer; matched quantities are subtracted from the available quantity; price levels are